-- a) Approval to clear a golf course view must be obtained from the ARC. - b) Cutting and thinning should be kept to a minimum.
+- b) Cutting and thinning should be kept to a minimum.
 Typically, maintenance does not entail major trimming of trees, clearing understory 1 inch or larger, or removing branches that are not impinging on structures. - c) All approved clearing and/or thinning shall be done in a naturalized manner.
 The practice of tree topping is not permitted. - d) Additional plantings of native plant material and mulching may be required by the ARC as mitigation.